How to Install Exalate for Azure DevOps on Docker?

 docker-compose up -d

-This is required to be able to install the ADO extension on the organization site.
-Whenever deploying the extension, the extension will request the mapper where the node serving the ADO organization is located.
+This is required to be able to install the ADO extension on the organization's site.
+Whenever deploying the extension, the extension requests the mapper where the node serving the ADO organization is located.

 • URL of the ADO organization